pallavi-1311/Flam-PerformanceDashboard/PERFORMANCE.md

 As data volume increases, these strategies ensure scalability beyond 100,000+ points:

 ###  **Algorithmic Scaling**
-- **Dynamic Downsampling:** Reduces data density by averaging consecutive samples when total points exceed 100k.
+- **Dynamic Downsampling:** When the total number of points is more than 100k, it averages the successive samples.
 - **Windowed Rendering:** Renders only visible time window (e.g., last 10k points) instead of full dataset.

 ###  **Architectural Scaling**